 What software options do you have?

-Here are the steps to create KPI Dashboards
+The steps to create KPI Dashboards

-- Know your user.
+• Know your user.
 A CEO will need a far different dashboard than a customer support department.

-- Keep it simple.
+• Keep it simple.
 Include all the vital information at a glance.

-- Use only what’s needed.
+• Use only what’s needed.
 Don’t be tempted to display more details than necessary.

-- Consult with your team.
+• Consult with your team.
 Decide which KPIs will help you reach your goals.

-- Select your dashboard software or tools.
+• Select your dashboard software or tools.

-- Connect your tools to real business data.
+• Connect your tools to real business data.

-- Start creating visuals from your data.
+• Start creating visuals from your data.

-- Deploy your dashboard and continue to get feedback.
+• Deploy your dashboard and continue to get feedback.

-This is how you can rally key company players, get the right people involved and make better company decisions.
+This is how you can rally key company players, get the right people involved, and make better company decisions.

 KPI Dashboards Examples

-Most dashboards fall into 4 categories, based on their audience and purpose: executive,
+Most dashboards fall into 4 categories, based on their audience and purpose: executive, operational, tactical, and analytical.

 Let’s say you’re making an executive dashboard with a financial focus.
 You might display year-to-date revenue as a gauge.
 Green or red lights accompany your Quick Ratio, Current Ratio, and Debt-Equity numbers.